 The Berlin Age Study II continues the Berlin Age Study (BASE).
 The follow-up study BASE-II examines the physical, mental, and social conditions that contribute to successful ageing.
 A total of 2,200 Berliners are examined, of whom 1,600 are between 60 and 80 years old and–as a comparison group–600 between 20 and 35 years.
 The first wave of research started in 2009 and ended in 2015.
 BASE-II is designed as a longitudinal study: The participants are examined repeatedly in order to determine changes.

 Further information on the BASE-II data and how to use them can be found on the page Berlin Aging Study II (BASE-II), on the project page and in the following publication:

 In the COGITO study 101 individuals aged 20 to 31 and 103 individuals aged 65 to 80 worked on twelve different tasks on 100 different days.
 The tasks were used to test the speed of perception, memory, and working memory.
 The repetition of the tasks on 100 days made it possible to determine the learning progress along with the daily performance fluctuations and to compare them between the age groups.

-Further information on the COGITO data and the possibilities of using these data can be found here and in the following publication:
+Further information on the COGITO data and the possibilities of using these data can be found on the COGITO site and in the following publication: